Brunel University London Bursary Terms and Conditions 2020/21

 c.
 Proof of Eligibility

-- To evidence Local Borough Schools and Colleges, data will be collected from the UCAS/UTT/Brunel application forms.
+- To evidence 'Quintiles 1 & 2 of the Index of Multiple Deprivation (IMD)' data will be collected from the UCAS/UTT/Brunel application forms.

 - To evidence Mature, age data will be collected from the UCAS/UTT/Brunel application forms.